Dell XPS: XPS 625

 A version of the XPS 630 but with AMD Phenom II chips and ATI Graphics.

 XPS 630

-This 2008's desktop at one time filled the gap between the media-oriented XPS 420/430 and the high-end XPS 730x.
+The 2008 desktop at one time filled the gap between the media-oriented XPS 420/430 and the high-end XPS 730x.
 There is no physical difference(s) between the 630 and the 630i.
 The marketing concept was to use an "i" to designate systems installed with an Intel chipset, and an "a" for systems with AMD-installed chipsets, but since Intel-based chipsets were the only models ever sold, this designation holds little significance.
-The 630 features a Dell-modified Nvidia nForce 650i chipset that supports both SLI and CrossFire configurations, but lacks ESA certification (the only ESA-certified component in the 630i is Dell's "Master Input/Output" (or "MIO") printed circuit board).
+The 630 features a Dell-modified Nvidia NForce 650i chipset that supports both SLI and CrossFire configurations, but lacks ESA certification (the only ESA-certified component in the 630i is Dell's "Master Input/Output" (or "MIO") printed circuit board).
 The XPS 630 at one time came standard with an Intel Core 2 Quad Q6600 CPU and dual Nvidia GeForce 8800GT graphics cards.